vdabar/Pony/README.md

 # Pony
 Pony is sample .Net Core application based on DDD and CQRS that demonstrates basic features of ASP.NET Core in an API backend application algorithm, scapping.

-In this application yoy can also find:
+In this application you can also find:
  - Implemented Maze creation algorithm
  - Web scrapping